Spend Intelligence: Spend Awareness Follow

 - % Demand Change is the percentage comparison in demand amount between the two time periods selected with that amount being the major metric in focus and the reference period and amount being the minor metric on each side.

-- The counts are listed for CM/ODMs, Commodity Managers, and Manufacturers, and they are grouped together.
+- The counts are listed for CM/ODMs, Global Commodity Managers (GCMs), and Manufacturers, and they are grouped together.

 - Manufacturers has a Normalized count adjacent to it to inform you of how many Manufacturers you have loaded into our platform versus how many we have in our normalized manufacturer naming conventions where LevaData aggregates common naming conventions for the same manufacturer.

-- Unique MPN and CPN Counts with MPN to CPN Ratio.
+- MPN to CPN Ratio has unique MPN and CPN counts.
 This helps to mirror topline values from your own internal spend systems while breaking them down by key values to present awareness you would not otherwise have.

 - MPN to CPN Ratio is the featured middle metric under the sub-heading Part Resilience.

-As mentioned in the time period selection section you just read, comparisons displayed are always between a current period and a reference period and those two periods are either a set of years or quarters depending on what you selected in the scope filter.
-The figures for the more recent calendar year/quarter will always be larger and featured.
-The figures for the older calendar year/quarter are included in some figures in a smaller adjacent area to compare the difference.
+As mentioned in the time period selection section, comparisons displayed are always between a current period and a reference period and those two periods are either a set of years or quarters depending on what you selected in the scope filter.

-If you click any other element of the Spend Awareness interface, the top line core metrics will update to reflect that filtering.
+If you click any other element of the Spend Awareness interface, the other metrics will update to reflect that filtering:

-For example, selecting just the $13.711 million in spend on Mechanicals in Commodity Overview will update the top line metrics to reflect only that specific Mechanicals spend.
+For example, selecting just the $181.153 million in spend on Passives in Commodity Overview will update the core metrics to reflect only that specific Passives spend.
 As you navigate through the Spend Awareness interface, keep an eye on the impact to your core metrics.

 Contextual Perspective

-In the middle is the Contextual Perspective of key metrics with change amounts for specific time periods, allowing the user to view network flow by a variety of dropdown values.
-Using this tool provides insight into Pareto of Spend and Change to uncover any spend surprises which may need attention.
+The second and third panels are the Contextual Perspective of key metrics with change amounts for specific time periods, allowing the user to view network flow by a variety of dropdown values.
+Using this tool provides insight into spend changes to uncover any insights which may need attention.

 Toggling views of spend and segmentation (via the view by dropdown) enables cross-analysis of sourcing areas which need attention.
 Tracking the flow of spend across each step-by-step selection in the dropdown interface permits deeper context of where spend is directed and what liabilities may exist.

-The center value of the Chose My Overview section and the total value of the Supply Chain Flow section will both reflect the total spend from the date range selected by the user.
+The center value of the My Overview section and the total value of the third chart panel will both reflect the total spend from the date range selected by the user.

 Examine a Contract Manufacturer